Embracing and Preserving American and Canadian Culture: Insights from Immigrants

 Anne of Green Gables” by L.M.
 Montgomery: Iconic novel reflecting Canadian identity through life in Prince Edward Island.

 Three Day Road” by Joseph Boyden: A novel about two Cree soldiers from northern Ontario during WWI.
+“Souvenir of Canada” by Douglas Coupland: Reflects on Canadian pop culture and the symbols of national identity.

 Life of Pi” by Yann Martel: While not exclusively about Canada, this novel reflects on survival, faith, and multiculturalism from the perspective of a Canadian immigrant.